Brand Names: Ticlid

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- nosebleed or other bleeding that will not stop;
+- any bleeding that will not stop;

-- nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, upper stomach pain, itching, tired feeling, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- upset stomach, nausea, or vomiting;
+- diarrhea, nausea, vomiting;

-- dizziness; or
+- upset stomach; or